We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 - Color options: Future Silver, Matte Black, Royal Gold

-Despite only shipping its Gen 1 smart ring to crowdfunding backers earlier this year, RingConn already has a second-gen option to peruse.
-This latest model’s incredibly light and thin design makes it arguably the best smart ring from a comfort perspective, and it’s also the undisputed battery champion.
+Despite only shipping its Gen 1 smart ring to crowdfunding backers earlier this year, RingConn already has a second-gen option.
+The Gen 2’s incredibly light and thin design makes it arguably the best smart ring from a comfort perspective, and it’s also the undisputed battery champion.
 In the right settings, it’s capable of 10-12 days of battery life (up from a week).

 The design alone makes it a serious alternative to Oura and Samsung.
 RingConn has dropped the weight to around 2-3g (depending on your ring size) and the 2mm thickness makes it the slimmest on the market.
 It adds up to a feel in daily use and sleep tracking that’s as close to a regular ring as we’ve ever experienced.